-Note: The SWA is not a registration for interns.
-Applicants enrolled in an MSW program who must register as a Trainee for their internship should visit the Social Work Trainee (SWT) page.
+Note: The SWA is not a registration for bachelor of social work students who are enrolled in an internship or practicum course.
+Applicants enrolled in an MSW program who must register as a Trainee for their internship/field course should visit the Social Work Trainee (SWT) page.

 a) Forty-five quarter hours, or thirty semester hours, of core social service/social work skills, theory, and systems courses, which must include a social service practicum; and,

 b) Twenty-one quarter hours or fourteen semester hours of related courses such as psychology, sociology, and economics.

 c) The applicant must have received a grade of at least a “C-“ in all relevant coursework.